Manuportero10/Project-PVGC/README.md

 # Projecto-PVGC

-This project aim to construct inteligent agents capable of playing pokemon VGC at a good level, using human heuristics to optimize the learning process
+This project aim to construct intelligent agents capable of playing pokemon VGC at a good level, using human heuristics to optimize the learning process